List of 40 Famous Forests in India to visit

 It’s a tiger reserve under the forest department of the Government of Assam.
 The forest has many Royal Bengal Tigers, and there are currently 118 tigers in total.

 Kaziranga National Park is also famous for its one-horned rhinoceros.
-As per the latest census, 1,641 rhinos were found, and the amount is almost two-thirds of the world’s entire one-horned rhino population.
+As per the latest census, 1,641 rhinos were found, and the number is almost two-thirds of the world’s entire one-horned rhino population.

 Other animals like Hoolock Gibbon, Leopard, Indian Elephant, Sloth Bear, Wild water buffalo, deer, etc., are also found here.
 Kaziranga National Park is certified by BirdLife International as an Important Bird Area.